 - Trowel or Scoop: A hand tool used for pouring and smoothing the concrete surface after the test.

-- Bucket or Remixing Tray: It is used for transporting the concrete to the test location from the concrete plan.
+- Bucket or Remixing Tray: It is used for transporting the concrete to the test location from the concrete plant.
 It should be fabricated from a non-absorbent material, not readily attacked by cement paste.
 It should be an adequate size for performing re-mixing of concrete.

 - Personal Protective Equipment (PPE): Safety gear such as gloves and safety glasses, as appropriate, to protect against potential hazards.